dvcoolarun/Email-templates/readme.md

 ** set vertical alignment to top for both the cells so that they vertically align to top, default verticle alignment is "middle".

+** Here we have set the width of the images using HTML at 100% of the column width.
+This, again, is so that if we make this email responsive, we only have to use media queries to change the width of the parent element.
+We'll have to override the height in pixels because using style="height: auto" now won’t work in everything, So we’ll set it using pixels.
+This means we'd have to set height: auto!important on those images using media queries to override the pixel value, but we could do that with a single class.
+As we set the width as a percentage, we won’t need to override that.
+The fewer things to override, the better.